tekumara/notes/slack-api.md

 ## Stars API

-NB: these are now called saved messages.
+NB: these are now called saved items.

 eg: [list starred messages](https://api.slack.com/methods/stars.list) in the order they were starred, most recent first, with 1000 per page: